Third-party trust providers

 Browser extension

-If you plan to use device trust data in your access policy evaluation, then you will need the AWS Verified Access browser extension.
+If you plan to incorporate device trust context into your access policies, then you will need either the AWS Verified Access browser extension, or another partner's browser extension.
 Verified Access currently supports Google Chrome and Mozilla Firefox browsers.

-We currently support two device trust providers: Jamf (which supports macOS devices) and CrowdStrike (which supports Windows 11 and Windows 10 devices).
+We currently support three device trust providers: Jamf (which supports macOS devices), CrowdStrike (which supports Windows 11 and Windows 10 devices), and JumpCloud (which supports both Windows and MacOS).

 Jamf

-For more information about using Jamf with AWS Verified Access, see Integrating AWS Verified Access with Jamf Device Identity
+For more information about using Jamf with Verified Access, see Integrating AWS Verified Access with Jamf Device Identity on the Jamf website.

 { "title": "Jamf device data specification", "type": "object", "properties": { "iss": { "type": "string", "description": "\"Issuer\" - the Jamf customer ID" }, "iat": { "type": "integer", "description": "\"Issued at Time\" - a unixtime (seconds since epoch) value of when the device information data was generated" }, "exp": { "type": "integer", "description": "\"Expiration\" - a unixtime (seconds since epoch) value for when this device information is no longer valid" }, "sub": { "type": "string", "description": "\"Subject\" - either the hardware UID or a value generated based on device location" }, "groups": { "type": "array", "description": "Group IDs from UEM connector sync", "items": { "type": "string" } }, "risk": { "type": "string", "enum": [ "HIGH", "MEDIUM", "LOW", "SECURE", "NOT_APPLICABLE" ], "description": "a Jamf-reported level of risk associated with the device." }, "osv": { "type": "string", "description": "The version of the OS that is currently running, in Apple version number format (https://support.apple.com/en-us/HT201260)" } } }